Banner Health

 How is type 2 diabetes diagnosed?

-If your health care provider thinks you might have type 2 diabetes, they will review your medical history, perform a physical exam and order blood tests.
+If your health care provider suspects type 2 diabetes, diagnosis typically begins with a review of your medical history, a physical exam and blood testing.

 What blood tests are used to diagnose type 2 diabetes?

-This test shows your average blood sugar level over the past 2–3 months:
+Shows your average blood sugar level over the past two to three months.

 • Normal: Below 5.7%